gediz/mpv-wiki/Applications-using-mpv.md

   Video player that can play online videos

 * [mpc-qt](https://github.com/cmdrkotori/mpc-qt):
   A media player based on libmpv which aims to reproduce most of the interface and functionality of mpc-hc.
+(Unmaintained, abandoned.)

 * [mpv-android](https://github.com/mpv-android/mpv-android):
   A media player for Android devices based on libmpv.